OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 Note: Using parameterized queries or escaping SQL is not always sufficient; table and column names, ORDER BY and so on, cannot be escaped.
 The inclusion of escaped user-supplied data in these fields results in failed queries or SQL injection.

 Note: The SVG format explicitly allows ECMA script in almost all contexts, so it may not be possible to block all SVG XSS vectors completely.
-If SVG upload is required, we strongly recommend either serving these uploaded files as text/plain or using a separate user supplied content domain to prevent successful XSS from taking over the application.
+If SVG upload is required, we strongly recommend either serving these uploaded files as text/plain or using a separate user-supplied content domain to prevent successful XSS from taking over the application.

 ## V5.4 Memory, String, and Unmanaged Code